 - 600. Art Education Theory.
 2 hrs.
 A comprehensive survey of Art Education trends and philosophies. - 601.
 Research in Art Education.
 3 hrs.
 A lecture/study seminar of past, present art education research; emphasis on understanding the nature of educational research in art, various research methods, how research translates into practical classroom application; includes review, critique, application, development of research topics. - 602.
 Art Techniques and Materials for Teachers.
 3 hrs.
 A comprehensive survey of teaching techniques emphasizing the pedagogical potential and limitation of plastic media. - 603.
 Teaching the Visual Relationships.
 3 hrs.
 A lecture/study seminar course dealing with the teaching of the visual characteristics and relationships, and integrating them with the current practice and procedures in art education, including studio-based art experiences for students of all ages, ability levels; emphasis on individual student's studio strengths, augmented by curricula in two-dimensional and three-dimensional concepts, percepts, and materials. - 604.
 Teaching the Exceptional Student Contemporary Processes.
 3 hrs.
 A course devoted to the pedagogical potential of contemporary processes for use with exceptional students. - 605.
 Techniques of Dissemination of Student Art Work.
 3 hrs.
-Techniques of advanced pedagogy in the selection, display, and showing of student work.

-- 606. History and Philosophy of Art Education.
+Techniques of advanced pedagogy in the selection, display, and showing of student work. - 606.
+History and Philosophy of Art Education.
 3 hrs.
 A lecture/study seminar course.
-History of art education; emphasis on changing philosophies, theories of learning, subsequent goals and objectives made apparent in curriculum development. - 616.
+History of art education; emphasis on changing philosophies, theories of learning, subsequent goals and objectives made apparent in curriculum development - 607.
+Teaching Studio Art.
+3 hrs.
+Students will pursue studio endeavors while considering methods, philosophies, and historical and contemporary issues in art and education. - 616.
 Advanced Art Education Seminar for Selected Topics.
 3 hrs.
 Topics may include past, present approaches to curriculum development; special populations; aesthetics; art history, criticism; art and technology; art and society; critical analysis; philosophic reflections on art, art education; others.
-May be repeated for credit. - 625.
-Supervision of Art Education Programs.
+May be repeated for credit.

+- 625. Supervision of Art Education Programs.
 3 hrs.
 A lecture/study seminar course on the problems and solutions involved in the supervision of public school art programs in grades K-12. - 626.
 Curriculum and Instruction in Art Education.
 3 hrs.
-A lecture/study seminar course on past, present curriculum instruction; includes historical component as foundation for understanding current teaching strategies; various teaching approaches are analyzed and formalized into applicable classroom art experiences. - 691.
+A lecture/study seminar course on past, present curriculum instruction; includes historical component as foundation for understanding current teaching strategies; various teaching approaches are analyzed and formalized into applicable classroom art experiences. - 690.
+Supervised Teaching.
+3 hrs.
+Graduate students who are teaching at USM will design and implement curricula while considering philosophies and current issues in art education. - 691.
 Research Project in Art Education.
 1-16 hrs.
 Prerequisite: Approval of the major professor. - 692.
 Special Problems in Art Education I, II, III.
 1-3 hrs. each. - 697.
 Independent Study and Research.
 Hours arranged.
 Not to be counted as credit toward a degree.
 Students actively working on a thesis, consulting with the major professor and/or using other resources of the University may enroll in this course.
 Students who are not in residence and are not enrolled in, at least, 3 hours of thesis but who are actively working on a thesis, consulting with the major professor, and/or using other resources of the University must enroll in this course for at least 3 hours each semester. - 698.
 Thesis.
 1-6 hrs. for a total of 6 hours.
 A written thesis.